 Also Note: Disconnecting the battery will NOT allow a vehicle to pass an OBD II plug-in emissions test.
 It may temporarily turn off the Check Engine light, but this won't fool the computer at the test lane.
 When the test computer is plugged into the vehicle diagnostic connector, it will check the PCM to see if all of the OBD II self-diagnostic monitors have run.
 If all of the monitors have not completed, the vehicle will be rejected at the test lane.
 You will then have to continue driving your vehicle until all of the self-checks have completed (which may take up to several days).
 If the Check Engine light does not come back on after all of the self-checks have completed, the vehicle will pass the test.
 But if there is a problem, the Check Engine light will come on again and the vehicle will fail the test.

-So what happens when the battery is disconnected?
-It depends on the year, make and model of the vehicle, but any of the following may happen:
+What happens when the battery is disconnected?
+It depends on the year, make and model of your vehicle, but any of the following may happen:

 SPECIFIC VEHICLE BATTERY PROBLEMS

 Here is a short list of some of the problems that can occur when disconnecting or replacing the battery on the following vehicle applications (refer to the OEM service literature for specific model and year applications and cautions):